 If you need more control over the customization of your pages on itch.io you can request access to the CSS editor.
 CSS customization must be enabled on a per-account basis.
-If you would like to use it please contact us.

 The CSS editor is available on: